-This ski pass will have you combine the adrenaline-filled action the Paznaun Valley ski resorts can offer.
-It grants you access to 350 km long trails, 73 gondolas and ski lifts of see, kappl, Galtur, and Ischgl-Samnaun ski resorts.
+This ski pass will have you combine the adrenaline-filled action the Paznaun Valley can offer.
+It grants you access to 350 km long trails, 73 gondolas and ski lifts of see, kappl, Galtur, and Ischgl-Samnaun.
 It also offers you free rides on the valley ski buses and on the public buses that service the region between Wirl and Landeck.

 The pass is available for 2 – 14 days.
 For a 2-day adult ski pass, you pay €108.50 and €62 for kids.
 This pass is valid until 1st May 2019.

-With this, you’ll be able to explore 6 of the most popular ski resorts at a discount.
+With this, you’ll be able to explore 6 of the most popular destinations at a discount.
 The pass covers Venet, Nauders-Bergkastel, Fendels, Serfaus-Fiss-Ladis and Kaunertal Glacier.
 It offers 350 km of trail and is served with more than 70 ski lifts.

 The passes are available from between 4 and 14 day passes.
 4-day adult ski passes are worth €189 and children ski passes €112 during the offseason.
 When it’s peak season, the prices change to €208.50 and €122 for kids.